-Pact provides extensive pre and post-adoption trainings on questions of racial identity, white privilege, and racism as it applies to children and adults.
+Pact provides extensive pre and post-adoption trainings.
 Ongoing workshops are available to help adoptive parents dealing with communicating schools, talking to children about adoption, etc. The organization also works with and speaks to educators and school staffs, churches, community groups, and clubs to educate about adoption.

 Pact hosts Pact Family Camp, a weeklong summer retreat near Lake Tahoe, every year.
 In this camp, adopted children and their families can attend to learn from experts, participate in activities together, and make friends.
 The aim of the camp is to help alleviate feelings of isolation in an environment where everyone attending understands the complexity of having two families.
 Throughout the year, Teen and Tween clubs meet to bring up feelings about adoption, figuring out identity, giving guidance, brainstorming solutions for problems in the home, etc.